mynameispathak/Drum-Kit/README.md

 1. Download or clone the repository onto your machine.
 2. Extract the .zip file.
 3. Open .html file in your browser.
-5. Alternatively you can click on the following [Site Link](https://aniketpathak.live/Projects/DrumKit/index.html "Site Link"){:target="_blank"} to view.
+5. Alternatively you can click on the following <a href="https://aniketpathak.live/Projects/DrumKit/index.html" target="_blank">Site Link</a> to view.